Huizhou Guangdong, China Travel Guide

 A major international city, readily accessible from Huizhou by high-speed rail or cross-border bus.

-A former Portuguese colony, known for its casinos and blend of Chinese and European culture.
+A former Portuguese colony, known for its casinos and blend of Chinese plus European culture.

-Explore the Teochew region for unique culture, unique cuisine, and historical architecture.
+Explore the Teochew area for unique culture, unique cuisine, and historical architecture.

-Expand your journey with additional days to experience the Greater Bay Area and beyond.
+Expand your journey with additional days to experience the Greater The Bay area region and beyond.

-A international city, just a high-speed rail ride away for a period of 1-3 extra days.
+A international city, just a high-speed rail ride out of town for a period of 1-3 extra days.

 A 2-3 day deep dive into distinct Teochew culture and historical architecture.